 Webhook Payload Reference

-When an email arrives, Conduit parses the message and delivers it to your target URL as an HTTP POST with a JSON body and a set of request headers.
+When an email arrives, Conduit parses the message.
+It then delivers the message to your target URL as an HTTP POST, with a JSON body and a set of request headers.

 Request headers